typedb/typedb-docs/08-examples/01-phone-calls-schema.md

 ./grakn console --keyspace phone_calls --file path/to/the/schema.gql
 ```

-**4 -** Open the Graql console in interactive mode.
+**4 -** Open the Grakn console in interactive mode.
 Run:

 ```
 ./grakn console --keyspace phone_calls
 ```

 **5 -** Make sure the schema is properly defined in our newly created knowledge graph.
-While in the Graql console, run:
+While in the Grakn console, run:

 ```graql
 match $x sub thing; get;